 Working with better clients has distinct business advantages.
 Think prompt payment and improved cash flow, which is key in today’s uncertain economy.

-Plus, bad clients are difficult to work with, always requesting changes and expecting you to go the extra mile without paying you a penny.
+Plus, bad clients are difficult to work with, often requesting changes and expecting you to go the extra mile without paying you a penny.

-I found myself working with a lousy client early in my writing career.
-Not only were they always running on tight deadlines, but getting paid by them was a nightmare.
+I found myself working with a problem client early in my writing career.
+Not only were they always running on tight deadlines, but getting paid was a nightmare.
 Nevertheless, I continued writing for them because I naively thought things would change.

 And when things didn’t change (surprise, surprise), I eventually got fed up and sent them an email politely telling them that I wasn’t going to write for them until all outstanding payments were made.
 I waited more than a month for my money.
 Needless to say, I no longer write for that client.

 Instead, I now focus on finding better clients: Those who pay me well and on time, give me a constant stream of work, are a pleasure to work with, and give me the opportunity to grow by allowing me to develop and hone new skills.

-But how exactly do you find and attract these clients?
+But how do you find and attract these clients?
 Let’s have a look.

 Step 1: Define Your Ideal Client